harlanji/ispooge/doc/operations.md

 * `touch md-pages/A.md`
 * Edit the page with your editor... `nano` in CLI, `Bluefish` in X.

+From here we can fall back to Cryogen documentation.

 ## Create a new playlist